CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide200SecureConnectivityAndDataAccess.md

 ## Required Artifacts

-- Please ensure you are connected to your cloud account and have provisioned an ATP instance.
-Refer <a href="./LabGuide100ProvisionAnATPDatabase.md" target="_blank">here</a> on how provision an ATP database.
 - You have installed Oracle SQL Developer 18.3.
-If you donot have SQL Developer 18.3, you can download from [here](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html).
+If you do not have SQL Developer 18.3, you can download from [here](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html).

 ## Steps